Successful trading is about the process you follow in your trading.

 After learning, don't skip taking 'ACTION.'
 Knowledge is power.
 But when you take ACTION.

-I've seen many traders who study hard, but they don't use knowledge into action after learning.
+I’ve seen many traders who study hard, but they don’t use knowledge in action after learning.

 Knowledge is essential.
 Without knowledge, you can't trade.
 But putting knowledge into action is vital.

 You can read books & learn everything inside it.
-But if you will NOT apply the knowledge, it will be useless.
+But if you do NOT apply the knowledge, it will be useless.

-Books, seminars, online programs won't work until you put your knowledge into action.
+Books, seminars, and online programs won’t work until you put your knowledge into action.

 Learn to Balance Your Risk for Successful Trading